Financial Guidance and Support

 Diocesan Council has also taken action.

-The Small Business Administration (SBA) has released new forgiveness guidance, along with new application forms that they started accepting in early March.
-The new process removes the requirement for supporting documentation for loans of $150,000 or less by using a revised Form 3508S.
+The Small Business Administration (SBA) released new forgiveness guidance in early March.
+The new process removed the requirement for supporting documentation for loans of $150,000 or less by using a revised Form 3508S.
 It also includes an expanded set of covered operations expenses including certain property damage costs, supplier costs, and worker protection expenses as eligible for forgiveness.